maoderos/alpide-iba/README.md

 The command above execute the `IBAclusterStats.C` inside folder 10,20 and 30, generating histograms and a root file called "ALPIDESinglePixel.root".

-For Generating the plot of efficiency (nClusterFromPrimareis/nPrimaries), just enter the following command:
+For Generating the plot of efficiency (nClusterFromPrimareis/nPrimaries), you need to specify witch interaction rates do you wanto to use to make de plot:

+* `./scripts/generate_ir_list.sh -i "10 20 30"`

+The command above creates a list in .txt which contains the interaction rates provided, then:

 * `root.exe -b -q /macros/IBAInteractionRate.C`

+Will generate de plot.